 Toluna pays everyday people to share their opinion on different brands and products.
 They are a market research company that pays you to answer survey questions about various topics and participate in polls to share your opinion.
 Most surveys take anywhere from 15 to 20 minutes to complete.

-Toluna pays users with points that you can use for rewards of your choice, whether PayPal payments or gift cards.
+Toluna pays users with points that they can use for rewards of their choice, whether PayPal payments or gift cards.
 It’s up to brands if they want to offer products to survey-takers to get their opinion.
 Either way, you can earn money by sharing your thoughts about the products and services you already use to help brands improve the user experience.

 - Accepts users from the US only